Tools

 Standard or cross-action tweezers are indispensable.
 These tools are ideal for handling small pieces or holding parts for painting or gluing.

-Standard clamps are also very useful for holding components together for gluing, especially for larger parts like wing halves, when parts need to stay together temporarily for longer periods of time.
+Standard clamps are also handy for holding components together for gluing, especially for more significant parts like wing halves, when parts need to stay together temporarily for extended periods.

-Rubber bands, wood clothespins, and even paper clips can be used for clamping.
-Masking tape and invisible tape can also be used to hold parts together, but they are primarily used for masking areas of the model for painting. invisible tape is useful for masking canopies.
+Rubber bands, wood clothespins, and even paper clips can clamp.
+Masking and invisible tape can also hold parts together, but they are primarily used for masking areas of the model for painting.
+Invisible tape is helpful for masking canopies.

 Airbrushes

-The airbrush is a miniature spray gun that blends a stream of air with paint depositing the resulting mixture smoothly over a surface.
-The required air is generally supplied by an air compressor.
-An airbrush is a precision tool and it is preferred over spray paint cans.
+The airbrush is a miniature spray gun that blends air with paint, depositing the resulting mixture smoothly over a surface.
+An air compressor generally supplies the required air.
+An airbrush is a precision tool, and it is preferred over spray paint cans.
 The video tutorials on this website will teach you how to use an airbrush.

-The most common and simplest airbrush is the external mix single action (a color bottle or cup is plugged into the back of the fluid tip)
+The most common and most straightforward airbrush is the external mix single action (a color bottle or cup is plugged into the back of the fluid tip)

-It is very important to remember to clean the airbrush thoroughly after each use.
+It is essential to remember to clean the airbrush thoroughly after each use.

 Paint